 As well as its beautiful blue color, the lake water is also very transparent, so depending on the weather, it is possible to see quite deep into the water (=ﾟωﾟ)ﾉ.

 Visiting Ryūsendō Cave is quite easy.
 By taking just a JR Bus from JR Morioka Station (盛岡駅), you will be brought right to the front gate of the cave.

 And yes, at first glance, it may not look like there is a cave anywhere close to the bus stop where you get off.
 BUT, don’t doubt your bus driver because the cave’s entrance happens to be just opposite the house (^_-)-☆.

 Ryūsendō Cave’s Entrance Fee

-To enter the caves, you will need to get your ticket in the traditional Japanese house you saw when you arrived.
+To enter the caves, you will need to get your ticket at the traditional Japanese house you saw when you arrived.

 - High school students and above: 1,100 yen

 - Elementary and junior high school students: 550 yen